ARTICLE | February 23, 2021 | Authored by RSM US LLP

 A. The ERTC uses the aggregated group to determine eligibility (impacts of orders and gross receipts tests) and the number of full-time employees, which affects the determination of qualified wages.
 Entities under common control or management will need to evaluate whether they will be treated as a single employer for purposes of the ERTC.
 Generally, taxpayers may be required to aggregate when there is a parent-subsidiary controlled group, a brother-sister controlled group, a combined group of corporations, or an affiliated service group.
 The aggregation rules can be complex, but they do not by themselves preclude eligibility; they determine what entities must be combined and treated as a single employer.

 Q. What is the process of claiming the ERTC?

 A. A company should work with qualified advisors to document the requirements of qualifying as an eligible employer, quantify qualified wages and calculate the ERTC.
-Then, file the Form 941 Employer’s Quarterly Federal Tax Return or Form 7200 Advance Payment of Employer Credits due to COVID-19 for 2021 quarters and Form 941-X Adjusted Employer’s Quarterly Federal Tax Return for 2020 quarters.
+Then, file the Form 941 Employer’s Quarterly Federal Tax Return or Form 7200 Advance Payment of Employer Credits due to COVID-19 for 2021 quarters that are filed timely and Form 941-X Adjusted Employer’s Quarterly Federal Tax Return for 2020 or 2021 quarters that have already had the Form 941 filed timely.
 For companies that use a third-party payroll provider, some coordination with the payroll provider will be necessary, but the company needs to be active in the process.

 While this article covers some FAQs related to the Employee Retention Credit, it is certainly not all inclusive of the retention credit rules.
 With limited guidance available, each aspect of the ERTC can require analysis.
 If you have not examined your eligibility for the credit, please reach out to your tax advisor or specialist to discuss.
 The ERTC can provide significant liquidity, so don’t leave dollars on the table!